nVentis/PHP-WebSocketServer/README.md

   timeLimit    | Number  | 0       |
   implicitFlush| Boolean | true    |

-3. Custom methods - the following methods may be changed by your extending class; they are executed directly after...
+**3. Custom methods - the following methods may be changed by your extending class; they are executed directly after...**
   * onOpen ($SocketID)
     * ...a successul handshake
   * onData ($SocketID, $M)